camelo-cruz/workflow/README.md

 If you're part of ZAS:

-1. Contact your system administrator for server connection details
+1. Contact the code owner for server connection details
-2. Follow the specific connection instructions provided by your administrator
+2. Follow the specific connection instructions provided by the owner

 > 🔒 **Security Note**: Server paths are not included in this documentation for security reasons.